- 22 Aug 2023

 If the trigger phrase isn’t grammatically correct, the card is less likely to be triggered at the right time.

 That said, you don’t want to overcorrect, either: if your trigger phrases don’t match the way people actually speak, you’re still never going to see your cards.
 For example, consider the phrase:

 - app not working

 At first glance, this may look like a great trigger phrase for a call center.
 However, this phrase will never trigger a single RTA card or Custom Moment.

 Why?
-Because this trigger phrase is a great example of an option for a drop-down menu, or something you might put into a search bar when you’re troubleshooting -- but it’s not representative of how people talk in an actual conversation.
+Because this trigger phrase is not representative of how people talk in an actual conversation.

-Language is actually rife with variation, and there are many ways to say the same thing -- many different variants.
-This applies in phone conversations, too, which means you want your trigger phrases to have a good amount of variation when you write them.
+Conversations are full of variation, with many ways to say the same thing.
+This means you want your trigger phrases to have a good amount of variation as well.

 One way to consider variation is to include the same trigger phrases with different synonyms.
 For example, if you’re creating a card that’s triggered when someone wants to file an insurance claim for a car accident, you’ll include the trigger phrase

 But there are many ways to express this type of incident, and if you only include the phrase above, your card won’t be triggered in other, very relevant instances.
 For example, you’ll miss the following variants: